geodave810/ThreadTune/README.md

 You can create threads with most any angle as well as using different angles for the top thread & bottom thread.
 If your combined top & bottom angle are too large, the code will fail.  using a 30 & 60 will work, but using a 60 & 60 will fail.
 If you set either or both angles to 0, it will give you a flat thread on the top, bottom or both.
 You can also enter a negative number for the thread angle which will invert the thread.
 I did see a YouTube video where the inverted style was actually used.
 You can also do a Right or Left hand thread.

 How this works is that it draws a profile of the thread.
 Then it draws a helix for the path of that thread profile following the inside edge of that profile & either another helix along the outside radius of that profile for the guide rail or a vertical Centerline.
 The more spline points you use the more accurate the thread will be for the full length of the thread.
 Interestingly enough, I can use 18 spline points with the outside helix as the guide rail & get about the same accuracy using 45 spline points with the vertical centerline guide rail.
 I have the default currently set to Centerline Guide rail & 36 spline points.
-Another gotcha, is if you use a different angle for the top & bottom other than 0, it will fail when using the outside helix for the guide rail.

 This program is setup as an Add-In in Autodesk Fusion 360.
 To install this, copy the file structure to:
 C:\Users\<UserName>\AppData\Roaming\Autodesk\Autodesk Fusion 360\API\AddIns